metonym/svelte-intro/README.md

 ### 5. Build the app

-This command builds the frontend app for production.
+This command instructs webpack to build the frontend app for production.
 The minified, static assets are outputted to the `build` folder, which the Express server will serve.

 ```sh
 yarn build